DataBiosphere/terra-cloud-resource-lib/README.md

 ./gradlew spotlessApply
 ```

+## Publishing an update

+The version number of each sub-project is handled manually with a two-step process:

+1. Bump the version of the appropriate sub-project(s) in the same PR as the code changes.
+2. Merge to the main branch, and then create a new GitHub release.
+The publish.yml action will run on the tagged
+   release, pushing new packages to Artifactory.

 ## Adding a new package
 Cloud API client libraries are wrapped in separate CRL packages to allow clients to only include the libraries that they
 use.
 To add a new CRL package to support a new client library: